 Don’t Overlook Sewer Systems

 That’s where things can get complicated.
-If a serious plumbing backup happens right after your customer moves into their newly purchased home, fingers will start to get pointed.
+If a severe plumbing backup happens right after your customer moves into their newly purchased home, fingers will start to get pointed.
 Someone has to pay for the damage.
-This is totally preventable if only someone thought to have an inexpensive sewer line inspection done, it could also save your customer thousands of dollars on the house price.
+This is preventable if only someone thought to have an inexpensive sewer line inspection done, it could also save your customer thousands of dollars on the house price.
 A video inspection will quickly identify pipe materials and raise a red flag for current or future problems.

 Convenient Streaming to Your Mobile Device with Wi-Fi Inspection Cameras

 Hathorn Wi-Fi Reels offer home inspectors the convenience of streaming video inspections to Apple and/or Android mobile devices!
-You can take screen shots, overlay voice commentary and share videos with up to four devices!
+You can take screenshots, overlay voice commentary, and share videos with up to four devices!